forestryio/forestry.io/hugo/content/docs/pro/features/single-sign-on.md

 ## VCS Provider Login

-When SAML SSO is disabled, users have the option of logging in through a VCS provider (if configured and enabled).
+When SAML SSO is disabled, users have the option of logging in through a Version Control System (VCS) provider (if configured and enabled).